hindutva/hindutva.github.io/rivals/dubious-bAbaisms/sikhism/Anti-hindu_patterns/articles/Temple_attacks.md

 Khalistani radicals bombed Shivala Hindu temple and a market, killing 28 and injuring 100.
 This was the second attack on the temple in 4 years.

 ## Santhoshi Mata
 The Santhoshi Mata temple had been a recently constructed temple of Punjab.
 A recently constructed Hindu temple was seen by radicals as an affront to them.
+In the worldview of these radicals, a Hindu temple cannot be constructed in Punjab.

 April 8 1984: Bomb exploded in the courtyard of Santoshi Mata temple, kiIIing the home guard and chowkidar.

 ## Other attacks
 April 16 1990 Bomb Near Hindu Temple Kills 5 in Northern India (Published [1990](https://www.nytimes.com/1990/04/16/world/bomb-near-hindu-temple-kills-5-in-northern-india.html))

+## Desecrations 2023
+- February 2023: Ram Mandir vandalized by Khalistanis in Mississauga, Canada
+- Jan 2023: Hindu temple in Brampton, Canada vandalized by Khalistani graffiti and Bhindranwale art
+- Jan  2023: Hindu temple vandalized in Australia by 'Khalistan supporters'